 Distance Education MS in Biomedical Informatics

 Students receive course content and interact via the Stanford Center for Professional Development (SCPD).
-It is highly recommended that candidates start by reviewing the information about this program on the SCPD website, especially their HCP student handbook.
+It is highly recommended that candidates start by reviewing the information about this program on the Stanford Online website, especially their HCP student handbook.
 Applicants are strongly encouraged to consider starting as a Non-Degree Option student (either a single course, or a three course certificate).
-Taking at least one of the BMI core courses before applying is recommended (but not required).
+Taking at least one of the BMI core courses before applying is recommended but not required.

 Please see the prerequisites page.

 Our graduate curriculum is described here.
 Candidates may wish to begin with SCPD Certificate program in Biomedical informatics, or individual courses through the SCPD's Non-Degree Option.
 Up to 18 units of academic credit from relevant Certificate programs may be transferred upon acceptance into the degree program.
 In addition, you can complete some prerequisite coursework through SCPD, such as a Computer Science Certificate.

 Students spend on average of 3.5 years in the program.
 The program must be completed within five years.